New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Preliminaries on homogeneous -manifolds

-The following result will allow us to precise what the horizontal and vertical geodesics contained in a minimal surface become in the sister surface for the cases in the table above.
-Observe that the choice $\theta=\frac{\pi}{2}$ is fundamental in the proof.
+We will now precise what the horizontal and vertical geodesics contained in a minimal surface become in the sister surface, for the cases in Figure~\ref{fig:table}.
+Notice that the choice $\theta=\frac{\pi}{2}$ is instrumental in the proof.

 \begin{lemma} Given $\epsilon\in\{-1,1\}$ and $H \geq 0$, let $\phi:\Sigma\looparrowright \mathbb{E}(4H^2 + \epsilon,H)$ be a isometric minimal immersion of a simply connected Riemannian surface $\Sigma$ and suppose $\phi^*:\Sigma\looparrowright M^2(\epsilon)\times\R$ is its sister \textsc{cmc} H immersion.
 Given a smooth curve $\alpha:[a,b]\rightarrow\Sigma$, \begin{enumerate}[(a)] \item if $\phi(\alpha)$ is a horizontal geodesic, then $\phi^*(\alpha)$ is contained in a vertical plane, which the immersion meets orthogonally. \item If $\phi(\alpha)$ is a vertical geodesic, then $\phi^*(\alpha)$ is contained in a horizontal plane, which the immersion meets orthogonally. \end{enumerate} \end{lemma}